jasongitmail/super-sitemap/README.md

 If your data does not provide values for `lastmod`, `changefreq`, `priority` (i.e. ParamValue's optional properties), the default value for these defined in your sitemap config will be used.
-If you also did not define a default value, then the property will be excluded from that entry.
+If you also did not define a default value, then the property will be excluded for that entry.

-Hint: it's acceptable to exclude these 3 properties because modern search engines defer to their own heuristics to schedule crawls anyway, especially if you specify `lastmod` but don't update it consistently with changes to that same content.
+Hint: it's acceptable to exclude these 3 properties because modern search engines prefer their own heuristics to schedule crawls anyway, especially if you specify `lastmod` but don't update it consistently with changes to the associated content.

 ### Allowed keys in `paramValues`